thatericchen/sustainable-commute-finder/README.md

   - **Future Solution:** Adaptive UI has not been implemented yet, so this will be a future feature we can implement.

 ## Next Steps
-### Integration with Real-Time Data <a name="real-time-data"></a>
-Incorporate real-time data sources like traffic conditions, weather updates, and public transport schedules to provide users with accurate and dynamic carbon footprint calculations.
-Users will receive real-time estimates, ensuring that the provided data is current and reflective of the actual environmental impact.
+Future development will focus on integrating real-time data sources such as traffic conditions, weather updates, and public transport schedules to provide users with accurate, dynamic carbon footprint calculations.
+This enhancement will ensure that users receive real-time estimates, making the information more relevant and actionable.
+Additionally, introducing custom user profiles will encourage long-term engagement by offering personalized insights and recommendations.
+Users will be able to track their progress over time, fostering a sustained commitment to reducing their carbon footprint during commutes.

-### Custom User Profiles <a name="user-profiles"></a>
-Custom user profiles would encourage long-term user engagement and offer personalized insights and recommendations.
-Users can track their progress, encouraging a continued commitment to reducing their carbon footprint during commutes.

 ## Acknowledgements
 Zexiu An, Eric Chen, Tingyue He, James Li, Karen Sun